skanaar/nomnoml/README.md

 An experimental (and not fully featured) SVG rendering mode is available as the `nomnoml.renderSvg` function.

+## Command Line Interface

+`dist/nomnoml-cli.js` exposes the SVG renderer with a command line interface.
+This mode also supports the `#import: <filename>` directive which allow you to separate complex diagrams into multiple files.

 ## Web application

 The [nomnoml](http://www.nomnoml.com) web application is a simple editor with a live preview.
 It is purely client side and changes are saved to the browser's _localStorage_, so your diagram should be here the next time, (but no guarantees).